Bathroom Exhaust Fan Size Calculator

 This example also highlights an important practical point: even when the room itself is not enormous, the added moisture from extra fixtures can dominate the result.
 Many undersized installations happen because someone only looks at floor area and ignores how the bathroom is actually used.
 A guest powder room and a primary bathroom with long showers may share similar dimensions, but the ventilation demands can be very different.

-Airflow is the first job of a bathroom fan, but it is not the only specification worth caring about.
+Once the bathroom exhaust fan size is known, noise, duct routing, and price decide whether the installation will actually feel livable.
 Noise is usually reported in sones, and lower numbers are more pleasant in everyday use.
 A quiet fan is more likely to be used consistently, which means the best fan on paper is not always the best real-world choice if it is so loud that people avoid turning it on.
-Many modern fans deliver strong airflow at relatively low noise levels, especially when paired with thoughtful duct design and a housing designed for efficient air movement.
+Many modern fans deliver strong airflow at relatively low noise levels, especially when paired with thoughtful duct design and a housing that moves air efficiently.

 The optional cost estimate can help when balancing performance and budget.
 Entering a cost per CFM gives you a rough equipment-price projection based on the recommended rounded size.
 Real products vary because features such as humidity sensors, timers, integrated lights, and higher-end motors change the price, but the estimate is still useful for planning.
 It lets you see that moving from a borderline fan to an appropriately sized one may cost less than the repairs associated with chronic moisture problems.

-The table below is only a starting guide.
+The table below is only a starting guide for bathroom exhaust fan sizing.
 It can help you sanity-check the result, but it should not replace the calculator because ceiling height, ACH preferences, and extra fixtures can shift the answer quickly.

 Typical bathroom sizes and starter fan recommendations